SIBarcodeNetwork/ReadtheDocsMaster/Docs/cyclesequencing_plates.rst

 On the *New CycleSequencing* window, set the thermocycling profile in the same manner as the PCR plate.

+Select "Edit All Wells" in the upper right of the *New CycleSequencing* window.

 .. figure:: /images/edit_CS_wells.png
   :align: center